lcmen/lcmen.github.io/_posts/2023-12-20-rails-cache-key-versioning.md

 # Check the count of keys in Redis with the pattern 'users*'
 Rails.cache.redis.then { |c| c.keys('users*') }.size # 3
 ```

+*The example above uses Redis as the cache store*

 With cache versioning enabled, the new version will replace the existing entry in the cache store, leading to a smaller data size in the store: